The Public Enterprise System

 This vigorous public entrepreneurship set a pattern from which Springfield has never deviated.
 Depending on how rigorously one defines the word, "incentive" (not to mention how rigorously one defines the word “legal”) the awarding of streetcar franchises at the turn of the century might be said to have constituted a subsidy by taxpayers of streetcar companies, since franchises often were given away for much less than they were worth.
 Similarly, a half-century of zoning administration so loose as to be nymphomaniacal has provided incentive enough for businesses.
 The bill for this has been paid by taxpayers in noise, visual clutter, and eroded property values in otherwise livable neighborhoods.

 But one needn't reach back so far for examples.
 In 1977, when, for a few sunshine-filled days it looked as if Springfield might be chosen as the site for the Ford Motor Co.'s new $600 million transmission plant, the city (in cooperation with the local Industrial Development Council) talked of offering $1 million in low-interest bonds and free utility extensions to the plant site.
-(Ford had a better idea and put the plant in Ohio.
-As the director of the IDC noted at the time, "Out of a $600 million investment, our $1 million offer was only an indication of our desire to cooperate." )
+This was penny ante stuff; as the director of the IDC noted at the time, "Out of a $600 million investment, our $1 million offer was only an indication of our desire to cooperate."
+Ford had a better idea and put the plant in Ohio.

 Is all this wise?
 Goodman, for example, worries that public entrepreneuring doesn't create jobs so much as it moves them around; it is worth remembering in this connection that the big conventions that will be booked into Springfield if and when it builds its new hotel will be unbooked from some other city.
 The hotel project is troubling for other reasons too; in order for the project to qualify for the hoped-for UDAG money, city officials reportedly had to include the downtown business district in the east side poverty area.
-Houston's staff has insisted that the new hotel will create jobs, and thus is a valid way to spend such funds.
-Perhaps.
+Houston's staff has insisted that the new hotel will create jobs for east-siders, and thus is a valid way to spend such funds.
+Perhaps, although there are no guarantees that east-siders will get those jobs.
 But such gerrymandering raises questions about whether public entrepreneurs in their zeal don't sometimes steal from the poor to give to the rich.

 The St. Nick, Langfelder pointed out, would be an apartment building built on a competitive basis with other developers.
 "Private enterprise," he told the State Journal-Register, "should grab a hold too.” ●